 He stressed that "free institutions are not the property of any majority.
-They do not confer upon majorities unlimited powers.
-The rights of the majority are limited rights.
+They do not confer confer upon majorities unlimited powers.
+The rights of the majority are limited tights.
 They are limited not only by the constitutional guarantees but by the moral principle implied in those guarantees.
 That principle is that men may not use the facilities of liberty to impair them.
 No man may invoke a right in order to destroy it.
 The right of free speech belongs to those who are willing to preserve it.
 The right to elect belongs to those who mean to transmit that right to their successors.
-The rule of the majority is morally justified only if another majority is free to reverse that rule" and that "To hold any other view than this is to believe that democracy alone, of all forms of government, is prohibited by its own principles from insuring its own preservation."
+The rule of the majority is morally justified only if another majority free us to reverse that rule" and that "[t]o hold any other view that this is to believe that democracy alone, of all forms of government, is prohibited by its own principles from insuring its own reservation."